JuliaData/DataFramesMeta.jl/README.md

 ## `@eachrow`

-Act each row of a data frame.
+Act on each row of a data frame.
 Includes support for control flow and `begin end` blocks.
 Since the "environment" induced by `@eachrow df` is implicitly a single row of `df`, one uses regular operators and comparisons instead of their elementwise counterparts as in `@with`.
 Does not change the input data frame argument.

 ```julia
 df = DataFrame(A = 1:3, B = [2, 1, 2])